jsweeneyguy/Degenerator/README.md

 4. **Managing Allocations**: Adjust founder allocations as needed using the provided functions.
 5. **Withdrawal**: Users can withdraw tokens or ETH from the presale if conditions are met.

-## Security Considerations

-- Ensure that only authorized addresses have access to critical functions such as setting presale live and managing allocations.
-- Implement proper checks and validations to prevent unauthorized access and ensure fair token launches.
-- Regularly review and audit the contract code to identify and mitigate potential security vulnerabilities.

 ## DegeneratorStaking Overview